Mircea-Gosman/Monet-Painting-Generation/README.md

 intelligence is to develop a Generative Adversarial Network (GAN) to create new paintings in the style of the French painter Claude Monet.
-In this [paper](https://github.com/Mircea-Gosman/AI_Term_Project/blob/master/Paper.pdf), we describe how our DC, SN, and Cycle GANs tackle problem and discuss the issues we encountered.</i>
+In this [paper](https://github.com/Mircea-Gosman/AI_Term_Project/blob/master/Paper.pdf), we describe how our DC, SN, and Cycle GANs tackle the problem and discuss the issues we encountered.</i>

 ## Repository Content